-For Simple Dual-port RAM, the operating modes are not selectable, but are fixed as READ_FIRST.
-The Simple Dual-port RAM is like a true dual-port RAM, where only the write interface of the A port and the read interface of B port are connected.
+For Simple Dual-port RAM, the operating modes are not selectable, but are automatically set to either READ_FIRST or WRITE_FIRST depending on the target device family and clocking configuration (synchronous or asynchronous).
+The Simple Dual-port RAM is like a true dual-port RAM where only the write interface of the A port and the read interface of B port are connected.
 The operating modes define the write-to-read relationship of the A or B ports, and only impact the relationship between A and B ports during an address collision.

+For Synchronous Clocking and during a collision, the write mode of port A can be configured so that a read operation on port B either produces data (acting like READ_FIRST), or produces undefined data (Xs).
+For this reason, the core is hard-coded to produce READ_FIRST-like behavior when configured as a Simple Dual-port RAM.
 For detailed information about this behavior, see "Collision Behavior," page 16.
-During a collision, the write mode of port A can be configured such that the read operation on port B either produces data (it acts like READ_FIRST), or produces undefined data (Xs).
-As a result, the core is hard-coded to produce the READ_FIRST-like behavior when configured as a Simple Dual-port RAM.